flyerhzm/seo_checker/README.md

 - use sitemap file
 - use unique title tags for each page
 - ues unique descriptions for each page
+- url does not just use ID number.
 - url does not use excessive keywords
 - url does not have deep nesting of subdirectories